Skip navigation

 • If I am proposing to collect data from human or animal subjects, I understand that I must receive IRB or IACUC approval, respectively, before doing so.

-• I will present the results of my scholarly/creative project at the Southern Miss Undergraduate Symposium on Research and Creative Activity (UGS; held every spring) and will attend and participate in the professional development opportunities organized by DCUR.
+• I will present the results of my scholarly/creative project at the Southern Miss Undergraduate Symposium on Research and Creative Activity (UGS; held every spring).

-• I will use the funds consistent with my budget and will bring any significant budgetary changes to the attention of DCUR for approval.
+• I will use the funds consistent with my budget and will bring any significant budgetary changes (over $100) to the attention of DCUR for prior approval.

 • I understand that acceptance of a DCUR stipend may affect my financial aid package.